Atticus-Robinson/PassGem/README.md

 ## Purpose

 The purpose of this page is to take user input for password length and content criteria; upper case letters, lower case letters, special characters, and numbers.
-Then display the password on the page.
+Then display the password on the page based on the input.
 The criteria should be asked each time the 'generate password' button is pressed.

 ## Function structure